stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-The add() method in the indexed builder intercepts duplicate vertices, a new vertex is added to the model as normal and its index is registered in the map:
+The `add()` method in the indexed builder intercepts duplicates and registers the index for new unique vertices:

 ```java
 public Builder add(Vertex vertex) {